-Not all available heater modules may be used in every unit.
+Failure to follow this caution may result in equipment damage.
+Not all available heater modules and single point boxes may be used in every unit.
 Use only those heater modules that are UL listed for use in a specific size unit.
-Refer to the label on the unit cabinet for the list of approved heaters.
+Refer to the label on the unit cabinet for the list of approved heaters and single point boxes.